 This tutorial comes just in time for the release of my latest blanket collection designed in collaboration with Hobbii.
 I had the pleasure to design three new landscape-themed blankets, all made with their Amigo Chunky yarn.
 The best thing about these blankets?
 THEY’RE FREE!
 Check out all three of the blankets: Sleepy Mountains, Desert Dunes, Beach Days.

 How To Change Colours On A Graphgan

-Note: For the purpose of this tutorial, I am using is a half double crochet but, these methods can be used with single and double crochet too.
+Note: For the purpose of this tutorial, I am using half double crochet but, these methods can be used with single and double crochet too.

-Changing Colors After You Reach The Dropped Yarn
+Changing Colours After You Reach The Dropped Yarn

-If you need to change color after the point where you’ve dropped your working yarn, you will need to crochet over the loose stand, carrying it with you until you reach the point where you need to change colors.
+If you need to change colour after the point where you’ve dropped your working yarn, you will need to crochet over the loose stand, carrying it with you until you reach the point where you need to change colours.
 When you reach this point, gently pull on the strand to ensure no loops are visible on the back of your work – do not pull too tightly as this will cause the fabric to bunch up.
-You can then complete the color change.
+You can then complete the colour change.

-Changing Colors Before You Reach The Dropped Yarn
+Changing Colours Before You Reach The Dropped Yarn

-If you need to change color before you reach the point where you have dropped your working yarn, you can still carry it over to change color.
-When you yarn over with the new color there will be a loose strand of yarn (shown in photos 2 & 3), make sure this is not too loose or too tight – it should sit close to your stitches.
+If you need to change colour before you reach the point where you have dropped your working yarn, you can still carry it over to change colour.
+When you yarn over with the new colour there will be a loose strand of yarn (shown in photos 2 & 3), make sure this is not too loose or too tight – it should sit close to your stitches.
 You will need to crochet over this strand as you continue crocheting to hide it.